cysouw/diathesis/text/c09_zuInfinitive.md

 ### *haben + zu-Infinitiv* Obligation (*Obligativ*) {#sec:zuinfinitive-haben}

-The *haben + zu-Infinitiv* construction, extensively discussed in Holl [-@holl2010] has a clear modal meaning of obligation [@next a,b], a clear parallel to the English *to have to* construction.
+The *haben + zu-Infinitiv* construction, extensively discussed in Holl [-@holl2010] has a clear modal meaning of obligation [@next a,b].
+There is a clear parallel to the English *to have to* construction.
 This construction is obligatorily coherent [@next b].

 ::: ex
 a.
 Die Schüler lösen die Aufgaben.